Gene Segerblom

 Genevieve Segerblom (née Wines; March 15, 1918 – January 4, 2013) was an American politician who served as a member of the Nevada Assembly from 1992 to 2000.

 Early life and education

 Segerblom was born in Ruby Valley, Nevada.
 She earned a Bachelor of Arts degree from the University of Nevada, Reno.

 Career

-Segerblom worked as a teacher in Nevada where she arrived in 1940 and married Cliff Segerblom one year later.
+Segerblom worked as a teacher in Nevada.
 The Segerblom family were heavily involved in Nevada politics and can be traced back between 1906 and 1914 when they were first involved.
 Segerblom later served as a member of the Boulder City Council.

 Personal life

-Genevieve Segerblom died, aged 94, in Boulder City, Nevada, survived by her daughter and son, Robin and Tick Segerblom.
+Genevieve Segerblom married photographer Cliff Segerblom in 1941.
+They had a daughter and son, Robin and Tick.
+Segerblom died, aged 94, in Boulder City, Nevada.